-The Children’s Clean Water Festival is a free, day-long environmental education event engaging over 1,400 fourth-grade students from throughout the Portland, Oregon metro area.
-Each year, students from 20-25 schools come to a college campus for a day of learning and fun that includes more than 40 hands-on, water-focused activities, classroom presentations, and stage shows that reinforce STEM, Common Core, and Next Generation Science concepts.
+The Children’s Clean Water Festival is a free environmental education event engaging fourth-grade students from throughout the Portland, Oregon metro area.
+Each year, students from 20-25 schools come to a college campus for a day of learning and fun that includes hands-on, water-focused activities, classroom presentations, and stage shows that reinforce STEM, Common Core, and Next Generation Science concepts.

-Throughout the day, students move from one activity to another every 25 minutes to explore a variety of water-related topics including water science, ecology, native fish, water quality, and ways they can protect and conserve natural resources.
+Throughout the day, students move from one activity to another to explore a variety of water-related topics including water science, ecology, native fish, water quality, and ways they can protect and conserve natural resources.

-The Festival’s more than 75 classroom presenters and exhibitors represent a variety of public, private, and non-profit organizations that are committed to water and environmental education.
-And, an additional 50 volunteers play a variety of roles to help make the Festival a success.
+The Festival’s classroom presenters and exhibitors represent a variety of public, private, and non-profit organizations that are committed to water and environmental education.
+In addition, volunteers play a variety of roles to help make the Festival a success.

 Watch this short video to learn more.